Campaign of the Month: June 2014

 Access for contestants is through a private roadway linking the arena with the range, but public access is through the main road and a separate check-in and loading station.
 Steep hills cover the northern border, but the field is marked with clear signs and a new chain-link fence clearly warning against intrusion.
 Old ordinance, shell casings and bomb craters can be found everywhere within the perimeter, since the danger in collecting “spent” ordinance far out-weighs the benefits.
 In addition, a pair of battered and rebuilt LCT-1V Locusts patrol the edge of the grounds, with orders to shoot first and ask questions later.

 The munitions range was the designated testing range for both the 120mm Towed Rifled Mortar and the Victory 150mm Autocannon, and was also the testing range for its vehicle Jabali “Wild Boar” MBT in late-3030.
-Future military weapons testing is expected to use the site, largely for its proximity to the capital and the tank plant, as well as the skill of its technical support staff and equipment.
+Indumil continues use the site for its military weapons testing, largely for its proximity to the capital and the tank plant, as well as the skill of its technical support staff and equipment.